UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/3-excel/m6-excel/index.md

 - The “Formulas” tool tab should have a “Show formula” tile.
 This will replace all numeric values by formulas.
   - This is helpful to check what numbers are hard coded, and which are results of calculations.
 Together with dependents, it helps seeing if everything is as dynamic as it should.
 - If you want a formula to be shown all the time start with an apostrophe `'`, and the formula will show as text.
+- Note also the `FORMULATEXT()` formula which is a dynamic array formula requiring spilling (see later section “Dynamic Arrays”!)

 (Formula Auditing: Chapter 9, p.
 436-439)